Venus in Virgo Personalities

 The "Virgin's" Love Life

 Venus in Virgo people fulfill just about everyone’s “soul mate” wish list: intelligent, healthy, well-mannered, moneyed, artistic, and passionate.
 He or she is a catch and knows it.
 Their question is, are you a catch?
-Do your ears stick out?
+Or do your ears stick out?
 Is your tie not tasteful?
 Are you visibly imperfect?
 If so, Venus in Virgo might advise you to go play in your own league.
-They are choosy and reluctant to open up or even hold hands.
+They are choosy and reluctant to open up or even hold hands with lesser beings.

 Venus in Virgo practically gave birth to the “starter husband” or “starter wife” phenomenon.
 They will "trade up" for a richer or handsomer partner than you are, no problem.
-After all, in his or her own mind Venus in Virgo is perfect and deserves no less.
+After all, in his or her own mind Venus in Virgo deserves no less.

 A Venus in Virgo woman can be easy to fool because she's so used to fooling herself.
 Remember How Stella Got Her Groove Back?
 Stella’s author Terry McMillan, a natal Venus in Virgo, in real life married her 20-years-younger man, but it ended in divorce; he was gay.
 After being burned, a Venus in Virgo might opt out of relationships entirely -- like actor Bill Murray who's been married twice, has six kids and doesn't want a girlfriend.